 Abortion: A medical procedure that ends a pregnancy.
 There are two types of abortions: surgical and medical.
 Surgical abortions utilize a procedure called vacuum aspiration.
 Medical abortions, also called drug-induced abortions, involve taking medication that terminates a pregnancy.

 Abortion Provider: The place where a person can get an abortion, or the doctor who performs the abortion.
-A private doctor or a free-standing clinic are examples of abortion providers.
+Examples could include a hospital, a private doctor, or a free-standing clinic.

 Abstinence-Only Education: A form of sexual education that teaches only about abstinence.
-No information is provided about condoms or other forms of birth control or safer sex practices.
-Unlike abstinence-only-until-marriage programs, there is not a timeframe or relationship status attached to when a person may choose to no longer be abstinent.
+No information is provided about other safer sex practices, such as condoms or other forms of birth control.

 - (Noun) Someone who calls attention to a social problem and asks people with authority (lawmakers, school board members, etc.) to address that problem.

 - (Verb) To call attention to a social problem and to work actively toward a positive change that addresses that problem.

 Age of Consent: The age when a person is legally able to consent to sexual activities.